 Not really necessary for handguns.

 Make sure to PULL the brush through about 5-10 times.
 Be sure to pull only and don’t push.

 Running the bore brush only in the same direction the bullet travels will prolong the life of the barrel.

 The goal is to have the cleaning patches come out white.
 You can use 10-20 cleaning patches until this happens and they’re cheap so don’t worry.

 If you pull out your cleaning patches and they’re black then you need to run your brushes through your gun again.

 To do this you should use dry cleaning patches and gun mop attachment.
 After the cleaning solvent is all out you’re going to want to apply some lubricant.

-Hoppe’s makes some good gun lubricant that you should apply after you’re done cleaning.
+Hoppe’s makes a good gun lubricant that you should apply after you’re done cleaning.
 What this does is protect from dust accumulating on your gun, which will leak to gunk buildup.

 Clean the Exterior

 You can use the double-sided wire toothbrush for this task.
 Simply put a little bit of CLP on the brush and scrape off any areas that need to be cleaned.